WP2 consists of several regional overviews which take into account the specificity of various EU sea basins:

 Task 2.1 Develop Analytical Framework

-Sea basin leaders will develop an interdisciplinary framework for the analysis of MU in the sea basin context which will provide the Project consortium with practical research tools necessary to examine theoretical understanding and practical experience related to MU.
-This framework will subsequently guide the further analysis and also feed into WP3 Case Study analysis.
-Based on an overview of existing literature on MU, an analytical scheme including key research questions will be developed.
-This analysis will incorporate previous studies and practical experiences on MU.
+Sea basin leaders developed an interdisciplinary framework for the analysis of MU in the sea basin context in order to provide the Project consortium with the practical research tools necessary to examine theoretical understanding and practical experience related to MU.
+This framework was subsequently used to guide further analysis and also feed into WP3 Case Study analysis.
+The analytical scheme including key research questions was developed based on an overview of existing literature on MU, incorporating previous studies and practical experiences on MU.

 The most recent version of the Analytical Framework can be viewed here.
 Please note, that this framework is a working document which will evolve and change over the lifetime of the project.

 Subtask 2.2.1: North Sea (task leader: UOD)